danielhstahl/ModelMonitor/README.md

 val result=ConceptDrift.getNewDistributionsAndCompare(testDataset, resultSaved)
 ```

-An example of the saved distribution is in [the test.json](./docs/test.json) file.
+An example of the saved distribution is in [the example json](./docs/example.json) file.

 ## State Space Exploration